 "16.
 The "rules" and "regulations" framed under any Act are meant to regulate and limit the statutory authority.
 All statutory authorities or bodies derive their powers from statutes which create them and from the rules or regulations framed thereunder.
 Any order passed or action taken which is in derogation or in excess of their powers can be assailed as ultra vires.
 Rules and regulations being forms of subordinate legislation do not have substantial difference as power to frame them is rooted in the statute.
 Statutory bodies are invariably authorized under the Act to make or adopt rules and regulations not inconsistent with the Act, with respect to such matters which fall within their lawful domain to carry out the purposes of the Act.
-This rule making power of such bodies, 'delegated legislation' has in age. importance the contemporary "The justification for delegated legislation is threefold.
-First, there is pressure on parliamentary time. the technicality of subject necessitates prior consultation and expert advice on interests concerned.
+This rule making power of such bodies, called 'delegated legislation' assumed importance in the contemporary age.
+"The justification for delegated legislation is threefold.
+First, there is pressure on parliamentary time.
+Second, the technicality of subject matter necessitates prior consultation and expert advice on interests concerned.
 Third, the need for flexibility is established because it is not possible to foresee every administrative difficulty that may arise to make adjustment that may be called for after the statute has begun to operate.
 Delegated legislation fills those needs"